 I cannot recommend Slack enough.
 It has eradicated interoffice email and has become the most effective communication channel to keep in touch with team members, whether they’re remote or in the office.

 Beyond that, Amazon Web Services‘ robust cloud-hosting capabilities have been a game changer.
 They have allowed us to free up resources while removing the need for server racks and other expensive hardware investments.

 What is the one book that you recommend our community should read?

 Go get “The Fourth Industrial Revolution,” and read it right now.
 It’s written by Klaus Schwab, the founder and executive chairman of the World Economic Forum.
 This book gives unparalleled insight into how new technologies like artificial intelligence, robotics, and automation will completely change everything.

 Our households, our offices, society, and the economy will be disrupted by this next wave of technology.
-Millions of jobs will be affected as a result, and we need to be proactive to face the oncoming challenges that the future will bring.
+Millions of jobs will be affected as a result, and we need to be proactive to face the oncoming challenges and take advantage of the opportunities that the future will bring.